Growdeatechnology/Tm_prediction/README.md

     APAAC: amphiphilic pseudo amino acid composition descriptors(depend on the choice of lamda, the default is 50)

 Convolutional Neural Network (CNN) based predictive model was developed and used for prediction of Tm values from protein sequences.
-The developed model yield high coefficient of determination (R^2) and mean squared error (MSE), values of which are given in Table 1.
+The developed model yield high coefficient of determination (R<sup>2</sup>) and mean squared error (MSE), values of which are given in Table 1.
+A detailed plot between observed (or actual) values of Tm and predicted values is represented in fig. 3.
+Regression line, shown in red in plot depict the accuracy of the model.

 Table 1: R<sup>2</sup> and MSE of the developed model